-Maintaining Faculty Currency in their Field - through the performance appraisal processes outlined above, staff must demonstrate that they have maintained currency in their field.
-Indeed they are required to contribute to knowledge in their field by way of publication and presentation at conferences and seminars.
-Staff are also required to maintain knowledge and awareness of the School system by being involved in practice teaching supervision and conducting staff development programs for teachers.
+Maintaining Faculty Currency in their Field - through the Performance Management Scheme referred to above, staff must demonstrate that they have maintained currency in their field and must devise annual plans about which professional learning activities they will undertake in the year to come.
+Indeed they are required to contribute to knowledge generation and dissemination in their field by way of publication and presentation at conferences and seminars.
+Staff are also required to maintain knowledge and awareness of the School system by being involved in practice teaching supervision and conducting staff development programs for teachers and other educational professionals.